Ascentis/Infrastructure/README.md

 Utilitarian class relying on Resettable to allow incrementing an int in a thread safe manner and automatically decrementing the value by the same amount when a helper object (Resettable) leaves the using scope.

+## Pool

+Generalized Pool class.
+Will build instances lazily and wait for new objects returned to the pool when exhausted.
+Usage relies on simple Acquire() and Release() methods.

+## Conveyor

+Abstraction on top of a Thread that allows for continous processing of objects passed by calling InsertPacket method.

+## SqlStreamer

+Generalized streamer from SqlDataReader to any stream.
+The spirit of this class was to solve the problem of high performance exporting of results to text formats (fixed length, delimited).
+The class takes as a parameter a reference to a SqlCommand, a Stream object and a ISqlStreamerFormatter interface object.
+It will split the work in two parallel work streams.
+Reading is done in the caller's thread and writing is done in a separate thread using a Conveyor object (abstraction on top of a background worker thread picking up objects from a concurrent queue and writing to stream thorough the ISqlStreamerFormatter reference)